 There’s truly no place like home for the holidays.
 And at the Schaffer household, we (well, I) take holiday decorating to extreme levels.
 Each and every year I’m counting down the days so that I can channel my inner interior decorator and transform my home into a cozy, classy winter wonderland.
 Yes, the countdown gets shorter every year because who doesn’t love a little Christmas decor with their Thanksgiving pie?!
 I am one of those people.
 I just love the magic that’s in the air, and in our homes, during the holiday season.

 For me, all of this starts at the entryway.
 From the moment you walk up the pathway and step foot into my home, I aim to impress.
-If you follow City Girl Gone Mom on Instagram, you know I change my entryway for every season and holiday, but keep reading to discover my tried and true tips for how to decorate the entryway each year for Christmas.
+If you follow me on Instagram, you know I change my entryway for every season and holiday, but keep reading to discover my tried and true tips for how to decorate the entryway each year for Christmas.

 Nearly six million dollars are spent during the holiday season on ugly Christmas sweaters.